 The 1940 Act prohibits us from selling shares of our common stock at a price below the current net asset value per share of such stock with certain exceptions.
-One such exception is prior stockholder approval of issuances of securities to subscribe to, convert to or purchase shares of our common stock at the time of any such subscription, conversion or purchase.
+One such exception is prior stockholder approval of issuances of securities to subscribe to, convert to or purchase shares of our common stock even if the subscription, conversion or purchase price per share of our common stock is below the net asset value per share of our common stock at the time of any such subscription, conversion or purchase.
 At our 2011 annual meeting of stockholders, our stockholders approved a proposal to authorize us to issue securities to subscribe to, convert to, or purchase shares of our common stock in one or more offerings, including under such circumstance.
 Such authorization has no expiration.
-Any decision to sell securities to subscribe to, convert to, or purchase shares of our common stock holders' best interests.
-If we issue securities to subscribe to, convert to or purchase shares of our common stock.
+Any decision to sell securities to subscribe to, convert to, or purchase is in our and our stockholders' best interests.
+If we issue securities to subscribe to, convert to or purchase of our common stock.
+Any such exercise or conversion of such securities would increase the number of outstanding shares of our common stock.
 Any such exercise or conversion would be dilutive on the voting power of existing stockholders, and could be dilutive with regard to distributions and our net asset value, and other economic aspects of the common stock.